notkobalt/group-project/README.md

   - [Display Existing Reviews](https://github.com/notkobalt/group-project/blob/main/bulkofproject/reviews/__init__.py) Lines 30-33 [Database Query Code](https://github.com/notkobalt/group-project/blob/main/bulkofproject/reviews/query.py)
   - [Filter Database Based on User Input](https://github.com/notkobalt/group-project/blob/main/bulkofproject/reviews/__init__.py) Lines 12-29 [Filter Database Code](https://github.com/notkobalt/group-project/blob/main/bulkofproject/reviews/filter.py)

+## Crossover
+Our original parter group was the fishies, however they finished a week early and collaborated with another group in period 3.
+We were not informed, and due to the miscommunication we needed to collaborate with the "Web Errors" group because they also needed a parter.
+We display the fishies' API as per our original agreement, however the "Web Errors" group displays our API instead of the fishies.

 # Progress 6/8
 ### Blueprints
 - Instead of creating a blueprint for every person in the group we will use blueprints to split the project into categories of code for organization